Selling your property with Davis Tate - what to expect

 Speak to one of our experienced staff about your property selling needs

 Davis Tate will discuss with you the options for price positioning in the current market so that we agree a marketing plan for your home.
 In addition, we will take colour photos, note down all the major selling features of your home, and take measurements to make attractive sales and marketing material for your property.
 We can also talk to you about our conveyancing service and arrange for you to meet our financial advisors.

 2. We will help to get you legally and financially prepared

-At Davis Tate we work with Embrace Mortgage Services (EMS), they are part of the same parent company and as such they are an integral part of our team in all of our branches.
-EMS have a comprehensive panel of mortgage providers and they will work with you to tailor their service to suit your personal circumstance whether you are an investor, first time buyer, an experienced mover or looking to remortgage. *
+At Davis Tate we work with Embrace Financial Services, they are part of the same parent company and as such they are an integral part of our team in all of our branches.
+Embrace Financial Services have a comprehensive panel of mortgage providers and they will work with you to tailor their service to suit your personal circumstance whether you are an investor, first time buyer, an experienced mover or looking to remortgage. *

 3. Work together to prepare your home for sale

 With your help, we will launch your property onto the market as quickly and efficiently as we can.
 At Davis Tate we use both Rightmove and Zoopla property portals to present your property to the maximum number of potential buyers.
 We aim to prepare property details and launch your home on our website and all portals within one working day - seeking approval and sign off from you on all materials, pictures and wording.

 The initial two or three weeks that your house is on the market are critical – so we will make the most of launching your home to the market and ensure we get you the best price for your home and attract a number of potential buyers.

 5. Matching your home to the right person